At a Glance

 About the Client

 This global hotel chain is one of the largest hotel brands in the world.
-They target both business and leisure travelers with over 600 locations in almost 100 countries.
+They target both business and leisure travelers with locations in over 100 countries.

 Understand People to Understand Software